Rafostar/playercast/README.md

 playercast IP:PORT --name 'Bedroom TV' --create-service
 ```

-Above command can always be run again to update configuration with new device name, ip or port.
+Above command can always be run again to update configuration with new device name, address or other args.

 Remember to enable and start newly added service with: